ColinMaudry/sparql-router/README.md

 **[Known issues](https://github.com/ColinMaudry/sparql-router/issues?q=is%3Aissue+is%3Aopen+label%3Abug)**

-Now it's still jut a useful middleman between your RDF data and your data consumers, but the objective is to develop an open plateform to share SPARQL queries on any endpoint.
-With a nice UI.
+Now it's still jut a useful middleman between your RDF data and your data consumers, but the objective is to develop an open platform to share SPARQL queries on any endpoint.
+With [a nice UI](https://github.com/ColinMaudry/sparql-router-ui).

 ## Requirements